epfl-ada/ada-2023-project-datababes/README.md

 ## Research Questions
 What would be the ideal beer for the US consumers depending on the month?

-This project explores the factors in beers that lead to better reviews and can be seen as a manual to success.
+This project explores the factors in beers that lead to better reviews and can be seen as a guide to success.

 The insights we want to supply
 We aim to do so by taking a step back and perform a time series analysis.